Undergraduate Academic Programs

 Description of Program

-The Dietetics major in the Bachelor of Science in Applied Health Science is an ACEND-accredited four-year undergraduate degree that prepares students for careers as Registered Dietitian Nutritionists (RDNs).
+The Bachelor of Science in Applied Health Science, Dietetics, degree is an ACEND-accredited four-year undergraduate program that prepares students for careers as Registered Dietitian Nutritionists (RDNs).
 A dietetics education is a broad, useful course of study aimed at promoting the health of individuals and communities.
 The curriculum involves nutrition science (including chemistry, biochemistry, physiology, and food science), medical nutrition therapy, food preparation, menu planning, communication, information technology, and management.
-Students who earn a B.S. in AHS with a major in Dietetics are eligible to apply to graduate school in the journey to become RDNs.
+Students who earn a B.S. in AHS, Dietetics, are eligible to apply to graduate school in the journey to become RDNs.
+During the junior year, dietetics majors may choose to pursue the Accelerated Master’s Pathway in Dietetics to earn both BS and MS degrees from IU in five years instead of the usual six years.

-Registered Dietitian (RD) or Registered Dietitian/Nutritionist (RDN) is the credentialed professional in the field of dietetics.
-There are four steps to becoming an RDN:
+A Registered Dietitian Nutritionist (RDN) is the credentialed professional in the field of dietetics.
+There are multiple steps to becoming an RDN:

-1. Meet basic educational competencies established by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+- Fulfill dietetics educational requirements established by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+These requirements can be completed at the undergraduate or graduate level of study.

 Degree Requirements

-This is a four-year program leading to a Bachelor of Science in Applied Health Science degree with an emphasis in Dietetics.
-Admission to the Dietetics major requires a 3.0 Indiana University campus GPA and C or higher in both CHEM-C 117 and CHEM C-127.
+This is a four-year program leading to a Bachelor of Science in Applied Health Science degree with a major in Dietetics.
+Admission to the Dietetics major requires a 3.0 Indiana University campus GPA and C or higher in both CHEM-C 117 and CHEM-C 127.

 Graduation requirements include: